Ajax knocked out of Europa League by Getafe

-Getafe continued their sensational season by dumping Ajax out of the Europa League on Thursday, the LaLiga high-flyers progressing 3-2 on aggregate despite a 2-1 away defeat.

-Jose Bordalas' side won a bad-tempered first leg 2-0 against last season's Champions League semi-finalists and they extended their advantage in the fifth minute of the reverse fixture when Jaime Mata struck.
+Jose Bordalas's side won a bad-tempered first leg 2-0 against last season's Champions League semi-finalist and extended its advantage in the fifth minute of the reverse fixture when Jaime Mata struck.

 That left Ajax needing four goals to progress but Danilo, making his first start for the club, tapped in Donny van de Beek's low cross five minutes later to equalise on the night.